 - The velocity with which wave travels is different from the velocity of the particles with which they vibrate about their mean or equilibrium position.

 - For a given medium, the velocity of the wave motion remains constant, while the particle velocity changes continuously during its vibration about their equilibrium position.

 - The velocity of the particle is maximum at the mean position and zeroes at the extreme position.

 - Time difference

 Amplitude (A): The amplitude of a wave is the maximum displacement of any particle of the medium from its equilibrium position.

-Wavelength (λ): Wavelength (λ) is equal to the distance between two consecutive particles of the medium which are in the same state of vibration it is equal to the distance travelled by the wave by its time period (T).
+Wavelength (λ): Wavelength is equal to the distance between two consecutive particles of the medium, which are in the same state of vibration.
+It is equal to the distance travelled by the wave by its time period (T).

 Frequency (f): It is the number of vibrations made per second by any particles of the medium (f = 1/T).
-Since the frequency of a wave is a characteristic property of the source which is producing the wave motion, hence, the frequency of a wave does not change when a wave travels from one medium to another medium.
+Since the frequency of a wave is a characteristic property of the source which produces the wave motion, hence, the frequency of a wave does not change when a wave travels from one medium to another medium.

 Phase or Phase Angle (Φ): It represents the state of vibration of the particle of a medium with respect to its mean position.

 Phase Difference Δ(Φ): It represents the different states of vibration of a particle at two different instants (or) any pair of particles at the same instant. ΔΦ = Φ2 – Φ1.